The Resurrection of Jesus in the New Testament

 C) Four Types of Literary Materials related to the Resurrection in the New Testament:

-D) Comparison of the Resurrection Accounts in the Four Gospels:
+D) Overview of the Resurrection Accounts in the Four Gospels:

 Event Mark Matthew Luke John